nualagr/the-lord-of-the-rings-game/README.md

 ### Acknowledgements
 - [Code Institue](https://codeinstitute.net/) and the very helpful tutors.
-- Thank you to my project mentor [Reuben Ferrante](https://uk.linkedin.com/in/reuben-ferrante) for his wisdom and guidance during the project.
+- Thank you to my project mentor [Reuben Ferrante](https://uk.linkedin.com/in/reuben-ferrante) for his guidance during the project.
 - The [Code Institue](https://codeinstitute.net/) community on [Slack](code-institute-room.slack.com) for their support.
 - A special thank you to my partner Kevin for his patience and support throughout this project.
 - I received inspiration for this project from: